 - Pre-sale modifications by a final-stage manufacturer to a chassis produced by a third party

 When an FTA recipient acquires a bus model covered by a Partial Bus Testing Report, the recipient must certify that it possess not only the Partial Testing Report, but also the “baseline” full Bus Testing Report that describes the previously-tested bus model that the new version is based on.
 In some cases, the recipient may also need to obtain one or more full and/or partial testing report(s) of similar bus(es) that taken together present all the data that would have been included in a full test report of the bus model in question.
-The reports required in these cases may be specified in an FTA determination letter to the bus manufacturer.
+The reports required in these cases may be specified in an FTA determination provided to the bus manufacturer.
 Recipients should verify the basis of a manufacturer’s claim that a bus model has satisfied Bus Testing requirements.

 2.1 Determining Partial Testing Eligibility and Requirements